appnet-org/appnet/README.md

 # Install the CLI

-`adnctl` is a command line program to manage mRPC control plane.
-It allows you to interact with your mRPC deployment.
+`adnctl` is a command line program to manage ADN control plane.
+It allows you to interact with your ADN deployment.

 ## Requirements
 - Kubernetes